 Feet, connectors, and battery cover are present, but center component is missing.

-Keys on keyboard present and accurate, but keyboard frame is out of alignment.
+Keys on keyboard present and accurate, but there is a surface defect to the lower right.

 All Radiant photometers are calibrated based on NIST-traceable samples or internal process tolerances, ensuring that all cameras on the line—or from one line to the next—image and evaluate products using the same standard measurement criteria.
 This consisstency enables product assembly data to be traced across lines, giving you the assurance that all inspection systems will produce identical data in the same conditions.
 Calibration also guarantees that all products assembled on various lines adhere to a common standard of brand quality, preventing sub-par products from escaping into the marketplace, risking damage to your brand reputation.

 Defect Detection in Complex Arrays